The Swan Inn, Ruislip

 The Swan Inn is a Grade II listed former public house on the High Street (dating back to the 16th century in Ruislip, Middlesex.
-It is now a branch of the Café Rouge restaurant chain.
+It then became a branch of the Café Rouge restaurant chain but this closed at the end of 2022.
+It has recently been bought by a new deveoper and something new should open there by the end of 2023.

 It was Grade II listed in 1974 by Historic England.